 When we eat food, our body gets to work on digesting and absorbing the meal.
 Assuming our digestive and endocrine systems are working properly, there is a normal, healthy rise in blood sugar followed by a gradual decline.
 Blood sugar is kept in a range that allows our body to have enough fuel to provide the brain and all organs of the body to perform vital functions.

 For some people, the ability to regulate blood sugar is impaired.
 Blood sugar levels may climb too high in response to sugars and other high-carbohydrate foods.
 Their body may sense this elevated blood sugar and respond with a surge in a hormone called insulin to try to reduce the elevated blood sugar.
 The surge sometimes results in blood sugar getting too low.
-This can cause sugar headache for those who are prone to it.
+This can cause “sugar headache” for those who are prone to it.

 The migraine brain is often described as being hyper responsive to normal, benign stimulation.
 A person who is not prone to sugar migraine attacks may be completely unaware of the ups and downs of their blood sugar whether they are normal fluctuations or not.

 Contrarily, the person predisposed to migraine may be triggered by the inconsistencies and abnormalities in blood sugar.
-With this theory about sugar and migraines, the body is sometimes unable to maintain blood sugar in the proper range.
+With this theory about sugar and migraine attacks, the body is sometimes unable to maintain blood sugar in the proper range.
 This causes the brain to respond with pain as a warning signal that something is wrong.

-This response to the low blood sugar level is described as a sugar “headache”.
+This response to the low blood sugar level is described as a “sugar headache”.
 Yet, quite a few of us often experience headaches that quickly escalate to migraine when not treated early enough.

 A leading expert’s opinion on sugar and migraine